The Number of the Beast (song): Legacy

 "The Number of the Beast" is one of the band's most popular songs, appearing at No. 7 on VH1's 40 Greatest Metal Songs and No. 6 in Martin Popoff's book The Top 500 Heavy Metal Songs of All Time, a list said to be compiled from 15,000 votes submitted by musicians, music journalists and the general public.

 Since its release, the song has been covered by Dream Theater, Avulsed, Iced Earth, Sinergy, Powderfinger, Djali Zwan (whose version was used for the soundtrack of the cult film Spun), The Iron Maidens and many other bands.
 In addition, it was covered on a String Quartet Tribute to the band.

 The song has been featured in video games, such as Tony Hawk's Pro Skater 4, Guitar Hero III: Legends of Rock, and can be downloaded to Rock Band (originally offered as a cover version, the original master recording complete with spoken introduction was also uploaded along with "Run to the Hills" and a live performance version of "Hallowed Be Thy Name").
 On top of this, it can be heard in the film Murder by Numbers and the British TV series Sherlock.
 In 2017, the song was featured in the episode "Sons a Witches" of the American animated television series South Park.
 The Netflix film Rebel Ridge opens with the main character listening to the song on a "metal mix" on his phone while cycling.
+The song was used in the film 28 Years Later: The Bone Temple (2026), featured in a sequence where Dr. Ian Kelson (played by Ralph Fiennes) feigns being the living version of Satan / Old Nick in order to appease his "son" Sir Lord Jimmy Crystal (Jack O'Connell).